tbu-/rust/src/doc/rustc/src/json.md

 reporting any crate dependencies (specified with `--extern`) which never had any symbols referenced.
-These are intended to be consumed by the build system which can then emit diagnostics telling the user to remove the unused dependencies from `Cargo.toml` (or whatever build-system file defines dependencies).
+These are intended to be consumed by the build system which can then emit diagnostics telling the user to remove the unused dependencies from `Cargo.toml` (or whatever build system file defines dependencies).

 The JSON structure is:
 ```json